logo

 Alabama Marijuana Cultivation Laws

-Cultivation of marijuana is illegal in Alabama.
-Growing marijuana plants, whether for personal use or distribution, is classified as a Class B felony.
-Penalties include imprisonment for 2 to 20 years and fines of up to $30,000.
-The severity of the sentence may depend on factors such as the number of plants involved and whether it is a first or subsequent offense.
+The cultivation of marijuana without authorization remains illegal in Alabama.
+Growing marijuana plants for personal use or distribution outside the state-regulated program is classified as a Class B felony.
+Penalties may include imprisonment for a period of 2 to 20 years and fines of up to $30,000.

 Alabama Marijuana Penalties